Looking for the best day trips from Merida, Mexico? Look no further.

-They are conveniently close to the ruins at Xcambo, and the Yucatan beaches of Telchac Puerto and San Benito, making it easy to visit multiple places in the Yucatan in one day.
+They are conveniently close to the ruins at Xcambo, and the Yucatan beaches of Telchac Puerto and San Bruno, making it easy to visit multiple places in the Yucatan in one day.
 The lakes here are pink because of the brine shrimp, red algae, and plankton that live in the water.

 The lakes are actually situated on private land which is part of a salt mining complex.
 However, you can enter for a small fee of 20 pesos($1) per person.